Arrow-kb/FS25_SecureLock/README.md

 Automatically adds electronic keypad locks to all supported buildings.
 Locks are fully interactable by the player, and prevent the opening/closing of doors.
 Such locks are widely used by farmers with modern buildings for easy security.

+# Features
+- Set and change passwords at will
+- Doors are locked unless password is correct
+- Flashing lights and error messages for clear display
+- Buttons move when pushed
+- Password can be censored

 # Screenshots
 <img width="3840" height="2160" alt="fsScreen_2025_09_25_18_37_44" src="https://github.com/user-attachments/assets/76457a2f-9d90-4e41-9417-a55dc1a8efd6" />
 <img width="3840" height="2160" alt="fsScreen_2025_09_25_18_37_58" src="https://github.com/user-attachments/assets/9d745dec-efdb-47ac-b588-dc45dd03627c" />